 - Highly rated customer service.
 Over 400 customers rave about Kin’s service and competitive rates on Trustpilot.

 - Instant coverage.
 The company claims you can start your policy and get coverage in as little as 15 minutes, though that may only be for homebuyers it insures directly.

-- Covers coastal states.
-Kin helps homeowners in high-risk areas stay protected and reduce damage risk.
+- Covers high-risk states.
+Kin helps homeowners in high-risk areas like coastal or wildfire regions, working to reduce their damage risk.

 - Uses tech to determine your home’s risk.
 The company analyzes a variety of public data to rate your home and determine your premium, data that standard insurers may not use.

 - Website could be better organized.
 We found helpful details about coverage and discounts on state-specific insurance pages.

 - Home inspection possible.
 Homes over 50 years old may need an inspection before getting coverage.

 - Limited service area.
 Kin only protects homes in five states but has plans to expand.